 In today’s market environment, organisations are faced with unprecedented challenges such as economic uncertainty, intense competition, rapidly changing consumer behaviour and at times, regulatory demands.

-Despite the constantly shifting competitive landscape, organisations are continually juggling their core competencies with other business functions, thereby resulting in distractions and avoidable dissipation of energy and resources that could otherwise have been channelled to more productive ventures.
+Despite the constantly shifting competitive landscape, organisations are continually juggling their core competencies with other business functions, thereby resulting in distractions and avoidable dissipation of energy and resources that could otherwise have been channeled to more productive ventures.

 However, forward-looking organisations keen on boosting their competitive advantage are leveraging outsourcing as a strategic tool to increase productivity and optimise value.
 This helps to narrow the focus to the core business areas, set priorities more clearly and consequently, improve organisational efficiency and productivity.